 Tip 2: Your motivation should not be money-related.

-Answer: I have developed a habit of rewarding myself every time I meet a deadline.
+Answer: I have developed a habit of rewarding myself whenever I meet a deadline.
 Every time I do better at work or complete my tasks earlier, I reward myself.
 By taking time out to do so, I stay motivated in my role.
-This also takes away the dependency on anyone from senior positions to motivate me via appreciation.
+This also removes the dependency on anyone from senior positions to motivate me via appreciation.

 10. Describe A Time You Failed In This Role And The Lesson You Learned